 “I serve on Virginia Garcia’s board so that I can serve the community and help people.”

 Ann E. Barr-Gillespie is the Vice Provost and Executive Dean of the College of Health Professions Pacific University, Hillsboro, Oregon.
 Ann was raised in Eugene, Oregon and currently lives in Portland, OR.
 She holds a B.A. in chemistry from Reed College, a M.S. in physical therapy from Duke University, a Ph.D. in ergonomics and biomechanics from New York University and a doctorate in physical therapy from the MGH Institute of Health Professions.
 She is a licensed physical therapist in Oregon.
 Her area of clinical and research expertise is occupational orthopedics, in which she specializes in work-related musculoskeletal disorders.
-Dr. Barr-Gillespie currently serves as a Board of Directors member of the Virginia Garcia Memorial Health Center (as Chair); Community Action of Washington County; the Tuality Healthcare Foundation; the Hillsboro, Oregon Chamber of Commerce; and the Oregon Healthcare Workforce Institute.
+Dr. Barr-Gillespie currently serves as a Board of Directors member of the Virginia Garcia Memorial Health Center; Community Action of Washington County; the Tuality Healthcare Foundation; the Hillsboro, Oregon Chamber of Commerce; and the Oregon Healthcare Workforce Institute.
 She represents Pacific University on the Boards of the Oregon Collaborative for Integrative Medicine and the Beaverton Community Health Collaborative.

 Dr. Barr-Gillespie joined Pacific University in June of 2010 as Vice Provost and Executive Dean of the College of Health Professions at the new Hillsboro Campus.
 The Health Professions Campus is home to approximately 1200 students and eight Schools, In collaboration with its Pacific University and Washington County community partners, the College of Health Professions distinguishes itself through programming that emphasizes person-centered, team-based collaborative care models of training and practice.